Ghrelin O-acyltransferase: Biochemical assays

 Several biochemical assays have been developed to study the activity of the enzyme under in vitro conditions.
 The most common is the use of an amino acid and radioactive isotope tags to monitor the formation of reaction products.
 Also widespread is the use of indirect methods to observe ghrelin O-acyl transferase function such as the detection of acylated ghrelin products, which indicate enzyme activity.
 These assays are based on high-throughput ELISA based techniques.
 There has also been published literature describing protocols for ghrelin O-acyl transferase function expression and enrichment in insect cells, the use of high performance liquid chromatography assays for acylation activity, and the use of fluorescent protein labels.

 Metabolic function

 In humans, the ghrelin O-acyl transferase function enzyme post-translationally modifies an inactive form of ghrelin, known as proghrelin, on an N-terminus serine residue.
 This function is essential in forming an active form of ghrelin, which can then be secreted into the bloodstream.
 Ghrelin O-acyltransferase also plays a role in preventing hypoglycemia when there is prolonged negative energy balance in the body.
 GOAT plays a crucial role in the ability to maintain glucose levels during fasting and starvation.
 Additionally, the enzyme has a key role in modulating the secretion and sensitivity of insulin.
 These interactions are used in regulating glucose metabolism in the body.

+Functional genes for MBOAT4 are not present in some groups of animals.
+Among reptiles, snakes, chameleons and toadhead agamas have either lost the gene or it has become so mutated that it can no longer give rise to the protein.
+These animals can go for long periods without eating and commonly have their meals spaced weeks, months or even years apart.
+It appears that this gene loss has happened independently in several evolutionary separated groups of animals.
+They also lack ghrelin.
+Lack of ghrelin and MBOAT4 may be relevant to the way that these reptiles can live at a low energy demand for months or years.
+Their fat stores are used at a low level.
+The presence of many mutations in genes for aspects of mitochondrial function in these animals may also be involved in their reduced energy demand.